Stockport

 The Giving Tree, an initiative at the Merseyway Shopping Centre, is spreading joy this Christmas (Image - Alasdair Perry)

-Christmas can be a difficult period for some of us at the best of times.
+Christmas can be a difficult period for some.

-But the human spirit of generosity can always be depended upon to offer support to those most in need, particularly during Christmas time.
+But the human spirit of generosity can always be relied on to offer support to those most in need, particularly during Christmas time.

 In Stockport, The Giving Tree scheme continues to provide a steadying hand to the most vulnerable in the community, ensuring that nobody in need will go without a present on Christmas Day.